 With Pluto in the 12th house, you have a deep interest in secrets, the unconscious, and anything mysterious.
-This would include psychoanalysis, investigating dreams and other methods of uncovering the hidden caverns of the mind and universe, which are all maddeningly fascinating to you.
-Such activities tap into your exceptionally perceptive, intuitive, and psychic inner being.
-The depths of your subconscious are explored, and there may be a powerful urge to study the invisible side of life or another avenue that allows you to dig into the unconscious realms of the human psyche.
-In addition, since you possess a powerful psychic sensitivity to the hidden lives of others, this placement, according to Sue Tompkins, is like a psychic refuse bin, and you absorb the negativity around you; all the unexpressed grief and fears that others conceal behind a happy face.
-It helps that you have such a powerful reservoir of healing power, regenerative ability, capability and strength in the face of unimaginable terror.
-However, this also means that you go through sustained periods of inner growth and periodic transformations and perhaps a severe inner crisis is experienced.
+This would naturally include psychoanalysis, the investigation of dreams, and other methods of uncovering the hidden caverns of the mind.
+All of these explorations into your inner world maddeningly fascinate you.
+Activities that tap into your exceptionally perceptive, intuitive, and psychic inner being.
+The depths of your subconscious are explored, and there may be a powerful urge to study the invisible side of life, allowing you to dig into the unconscious realms of the human psyche.
+In addition, you possess a powerful psychic sensitivity to the hidden lives of others.
+This placement, according to Sue Tompkins, is like a psychic refuse bin, and you absorb the negativity around you; all the unexpressed grief and fears that others conceal behind a happy face.
+Due to your profound abilities, it also helps that you have such a powerful reservoir of healing power, regenerative ability, capability, and strength in the face of chaos.
+This also means that, periodically, you go through sustained periods of inner growth and transformation throughout your lifetime.

 This is a frequent placement in the charts of those who work in mental health, crisis situations, counseling, and crime prevention.
-It comes about because there is a deep need to do something for humanity that will benefit others.
+It comes about due to the need to do something for humanity that will benefit others.
 Problematic areas relating to this realm are unseen health problems, addictions, excessive escapism, and an overwhelming feeling of powerlessness.
 It can, therefore, symbolize an obsessive survival instinct operating below the surface of consciousness, and way back in the psyche of your family.
 Stephen Arroyo: Astrology Karma and Transformation, points out that this house reveals influences beyond your conscious control released only through therapy, self-analysis, and soul-work.